 In anticipation of this development boom, developer Henry B. Rance started West Ridge’s first real estate firm, the Prudential Realty Company in 1920.
 He built the Prudential Building still standing today at 2345 W. Devon by 1927.
-Although its architecture has received a less than sensitive face lift, the original ornate Gothic Revival style is represented in the Devon Building just next door at 2349 W. Devon.
-Often the case for the buildings on Devon, many of the original structures have been torn down, refaced or given a first-story-facade facelift.
+The original ornate Gothic Revival style is represented in the Devon Building, just next door at 2349 West Devon.
+As is often the case for the buildings on Devon, many of the original structures have been torn down, refaced or given a first-story-facade facelift.

 While preservation has not been a consideration with many of the buildings in the commercial areas of West Ridge, it gives us a cool opportunity to see the cultural development of the neighborhood as reflected in the built environment.
 Surprisingly, development along Devon continued through the Depression years of the 1930s.
 You can see 1930s-style glass brick in some of the simple facades and upper stories.

-The next major building boom along Devon happened after World War II when returning veterans came to the neighborhood along with a growing Orthodox Jewish community.
+The next major building boom along Devon happened after World War II.
+Returning veterans came to the neighborhood, along with a growing Orthodox Jewish community.
 As you drive or stroll down Devon, there are still remnants of this era in its history from the mid-century modern architectural influences on buildings such as Par Birdie Foods grocery store and the Cine Theater turned Viceroy of India banquet hall, to the repurposed Jewish synagogue at 2040 W. Devon.
 And the neighborhood continues to say that it has the most concentrated Orthodox Jewish community in the city.

 We have a few spots left for this Saturday, March 28 with our Spicy Devon Spring Tour.
 In addition to looking at the architecture and history of the neighborhood, we team up with Mohammad of Spice of Life tours for a great cultural experience along with lots of food.

 So the next time you head up to the north side for the best Indian food in town, take a look around the street.
 Look at the architectural details.
 Just as we do on our Historic Chicago Bar Tour, you can see the history of the people and the owners in every feature of the architecture, which ranges in style from Renaissance Revival and Tudor/Elizabethean Revival to Art Deco and Mid-Century Modern.
-Over 40 different languages are spoken here and those melding cultural influences can be seen everywhere you look.
+Residents speak over 40 different languages.
+Those melding cultural influences are visible everywhere you look.
 Behind all the signs and the lights, the architecture truly shares the story of the people who have called West Ridge, Devon Avenue, and this nook of Chicago home.

 –Jenn Harrman, Tour Guide